Rigidity around Poisson Submanifolds: Introduction

 So, at a fixed point $x$, the tangent space $T_xM=\mathfrak{g}_x^*$ carries a canonical Poisson structure $\pi_{\mathfrak{g}_x}$ which plays the role of the first order approximation of $(M,\pi)$ around $x$ in the realm of Poisson geometry.
 We recall Conn's linearization theorem \cite{Conn}: \begin{conntheorem} Let $(M,\pi)$ be a Poisson manifold and $x\in M$ be a fixed point of $\pi$.
 If the isotropy Lie algebra $\mathfrak{g}_x$ is semisimple of compact type then a neighborhood of $x$ in $(M,\pi)$ is Poisson-diffeomorphic to a neighborhood of the origin in $(\mathfrak{g}_{x}^{*},\pi_{\mathfrak{g}_{x}})$. \end{conntheorem}

 Conn's proof is analytic, it uses the fast convergence method of Nash and Moser.
 A new proof of Conn's theorem, which uses Poisson-geometric techniques, is now available in \cite{CrFe-Conn}.
-This geometric proof was adapted to the case of general symplectic leaves \cite{CrMa}, and the outcome will be explain in the sequel.
-First recall that the cotangent bundle of a Poisson manifold $(M,\pi)$ carries a Lie algebroid structure: the anchor is $\pi^{\sharp}:T^*M\to TM$ and the Lie bracket is
+This geometric proof was adapted to the case of general symplectic leaves \cite{CrMa}, and the outcome will be explained in the sequel.